isomerpages/csc-corp/pages/faq.md

 <p class="mini-header">How to set “Covering Training Coordinator (TC)”</p>

 <p>A Covering TC is another TC whom a pending application would be routed to for approval, if the selected TC does not approve the application by the end of the second day.
-You can set your Covering TC on the “Profile” page by clicking on the “Covering TC” button.</p>
+You can set your Covering TC on the<b>“Profile”</b>page by clicking on the “Covering TC” button.</p>

 <p> Only one Covering TC can be assigned to each TC.
 A simple guide on the steps to set a Covering TC on the programme portal is linked <a target="_blank" href="https://go.gov.sg/set-coveringtc">here</a>.</p>